© All Rights Reserved monkyhands

 In general, from June to October the country is influenced by wet monsoon from the southwest.
-On some mountain ranges rainfall can be very heavy and some areas have over 10,000 mm a year, the wettest places on earth are located here, like Cherrapunji, in Assam, the northeastern most part of the country.
+On some mountain ranges rainfall can be very heavy and some areas have over 10,000 mm a year, the wettest places on earth are located here, like Cherrapunji, in Meghalaya, the northeastern most part of the country.

 The coolest, driest time over most of the country is from December to February, when light northerly winds bring clear skies and little rain.
 From March to May, India becomes hotter and hotter and the drought continues.
 The rains only come when the wind turns again to the southwest.
 On average, the arrival of the rains comes to the south of India during late May or early June and reaches the north about six weeks later.

 The southern parts of India, like Kerala, are more tropical with hot and humid conditions year round.
 Temperatures are around or above 20 °C at night, while days are generally above 30 °C. Temperatures can reach well over 40 °C though.
 Coastal areas are wetter compared to the inland areas.
 Also, they have less extreme temperatures, especially along the westcoast.
 Chennai (Madras) at the eastcoast can have temperatures well over 40 °C as well though.